percona/pmm-doc/source/manage/conf-mysql-slow-log.rst

 `Slow Log Settings <pmm.conf-mysql-slow-log-settings>`_
 ==========================================================================================

-If you are running |percona-server|, a properly configured slow query log will provide the most amount of information with the lowest overhead.
+If you are running Percona Server, a properly configured slow query log will provide the most amount of information with the lowest overhead.
 In other cases, use :ref:`Performance Schema <perf-schema>` if it is supported.